Your Horoscope This Week: November 19 to November 25

 AdvertisementADVERTISEMENT

-When visualizing your ideal reality, be aware of your ability to transform the lives of those around you (especially marginalized communities) through your thoughts and bold acts of courage, too.
+When visualising your ideal reality, be aware of your ability to transform the lives of those around you (especially marginalised communities) through your thoughts and bold acts of courage, too.

 Read your horoscopes for your sun and rising signs for the most in-depth forecast.